Building Altruistic and Moral AI Agent with Brain-inspired Emotional Empathy Mechanisms

-Existing AI ethics research has explored encoding ethical knowledge as external rewards within specific ethical environments, such as "Cake or Death" and "Burning Room".
+Existing AI ethics research has explored encoding ethical knowledge (such as safe behavior, avoiding harm to others, and prioritizing rescue) as external rewards within specific ethical environments, such as "Cake or Death" and "Burning Room".
 In these frameworks, designed rewards are linearly weighted to prioritize ethical behaviors, allowing Reinforcement Learning (RL) algorithms to acquire ethical decision-making skills~\cite{abel2016reinforcement}.
 Additionally, some studies combine constrained RL~\cite{noothigattu2019teaching,roy2021direct} and multi-objective optimization methods~\cite{rodriguez2022instilling,rodriguez2021multi,peschl2021moral} to tackle various rewards as multiple objectives.
-Similar ideas of external constraints have also been applied in altruistic computational models, where altruistic decision-making is driven by external reward constraints~\cite{IJref21} and social expectations~\cite{IJref22}.
+Similar ideas of external constraints have also been applied in altruistic computational models, where altruistic decision making is driven by external reward constraints~\cite{IJref21} and social expectations~\cite{IJref22}.
 Extending to moral theory, M. Peschl et al. designed distinct reward functions based on consequentialism, deontology, and virtue ethics, analyzing their benefits in scenarios like the Prisoner's Dilemma and the Deer Hunt game~\cite{tennant2023modeling}.
-These external rule-based methods are usually only applicable to specific tasks, and due to ethical scenarios and rules are not exhaustive, their generalizability is limited.
-Moreover, external supervision is not a true "empathy" and cannot guarantee stability to ethical principles.
-The fundamental solution to this issue is to empower AI with interactions rooted in empathy, allowing ethical values to originate from the AI's "inner self," transforming from other-discipline to self-discipline, thereby facilitating safe and moral interactions.
+These external rule-based methods are usually only applicable to specific tasks, and because ethical scenarios and rules are not exhaustive, their generalizability is limited.